YiyongZhao/Hybrid_Tracer-GNN/README.md

 To start it quickly, after input your ".phy" files into "phy" folder, run "example.py".

 ```
-python3 example.py
+python example.py
 ```

 We **strongly recommend** placing the outgroup as the first line in the ".phy" file if you can identify which one is the outgroup, then run "outgroup.py" instead of running "example.py".

 ```
-python3 outgroup.py
+python outgroup.py
 ```

 If you want train your own model:

 The following commands learn a neural network and score on the test set.
-Training a GNN model on the default dataset.</p>
+Training a GNN model on the default dataset (no "GNN_run.jpg").</p>

 ```
-python src2types/main.py
+python src4types/main.py
 ```
 <p align="center">
 <img style="float: center;" src="GNN_run.jpg">